 - content of illustrative material;

 4. Review is conducted double "blind".
 Reviewers (two) do not know the author of the reviewed article, and the name of the reviewers is unknown to the author of the article.

-5. If there is a recommendation in the review regarding the correction or revision of the article, the text of the review is sent to the author with a proposal to take them into account when preparing a new version or to substantiate them (partially or completely) to refute them.
+5. If there are recommendations in the review regarding the correction or revision of the article, the text of the review is sent to the author with a proposal to take them into account when preparing a new version or reasonably (partially or completely) refute them.

-6. The revised article is redone to the reviewer who made critical remarks.
+6. The revised article is resent to the reviewer who made critical remarks.

 7. In case of disagreement with the opinion of the reviewer, the author of the article has the right to provide a reasoned response to the editorial office of the journal.
-The article may be aimed at re-reviewing or agreeing to the editorial board.
+The article may be sent for re-review or for approval by the editorial board.